Advertiser Learning in Direct Advertising Markets: Results

 \subsection{Model Fit}

 In addition to estimating the advertiser learning model described in Section \ref{sec:Model-and-Estimation}, we estimate three simpler models.
-These variously omit learning (that is, setting the ratio $c_{as}/\gamma_{a}=1$ for all choices) and/or the time-varying fixed effects (weeks since first advertising at a site, $\phi_{\tau}$, and month $\psi_{m}$), and help to ascertain the value of modeling advertiser learning.
+These omit learning (setting the ratio $c_{as}/\gamma_{a}=1$ for all choices) and/or the time-varying fixed effects (setting $\phi_{\tau}$ and $\psi_{m}$ to zero), and help to ascertain the predictive value of modeling advertiser learning.
 The fit of each model is presented in Table \ref{tab:Model-Fit}.
 Results suggest that modeling advertiser learning leads to a substantial improvement in fit.
-The improvement in fit from modeling advertiser learning (a decrease in $ELPD_{{\scriptscriptstyle LOO}}$ of $134.0$) is almost as large as the improvement in fit from including time-varying fixed effects (a decrease in $ELPD_{{\scriptscriptstyle LOO}}$ of $150.9$).
+The improvement in fit from modeling advertiser learning (a decrease in $ELPD_{{\scriptscriptstyle LOO}}$ of $147.5$) is comparable in magnitude to the improvement in fit from including time-varying fixed effects (a decrease in $ELPD_{{\scriptscriptstyle LOO}}$ of $131.3$).

-The posterior predictive fit for the advertiser spending is depicted in Figure \ref{fig:Posterior-Predictive-Fit}, where each point represents the total amount an advertiser spent with a publisher over 27 weeks (the procedure for simulating from the posterior description is described in Section \ref{subsec:Simulation-Procedure-Baseline}).
+The posterior predictive fit for advertiser spending is depicted in Figure \ref{fig:Posterior-Predictive-Fit}, where each point represents the total amount an advertiser spent with a publisher over 27 weeks (the procedure for simulating from the posterior distribution is described in Section \ref{subsec:Simulation-Procedure-Baseline}).
 Overall, the model predicts spending well, including cases of no spending.